TweetingCynical/password-generator/README.md

 - Add checkboxes to html page so that user can select their options without using alerts, prompts and confirm;
 - ✅ ~~Add a reset code block so new passwords can be generated without refreshing the page;~~
-- Add code for if cancel button is selected on initial prompt for password length;
+- Add code for when cancel button is selected on initial prompt for password length;

 ## Screenshot